 - It focuses on recovering energy from waste

-- It emphasises the importance of separating waste into recyclable and non-recyclable
+- It emphasised the importance of separating waste into recyclable and non-recyclable

-- It measures environmental impact, and outlines the steps that you must abide by to implement an EMS.
+- It measures environmental impact, and outlines the steps that you must abide by to implement an environmental management system

 - It sets out what the leadership in your company need to focus on

-- It analyses the performance of the EMS and how to improve it, to ensure future progress in eliminating waste.
+- It analyses the performance of the environmental management system and how to improve it, to ensure future progress in eliminating waste

-So, what are the benefits of reducing waste with ISO14001 for your company?
+What are the benefits of reducing waste for you company?

 Aside from helping to protect the environment in a time where this is extremely topical, there are many other tangible benefits for your company.
 These include, but are not limited to, the following:

 - There are numerous financial benefits, including improving efficiency and therefore business performance.
 It also cuts costs for waste management and reduces energy and water consumption.
 The process will further identify future cost savings for your company.

 - It ensures compliance with current laws, helping to avoid breaches of regulations, thereby reducing the risk of prosecution for your business.

 - It fortifies the company’s reputation and gives a boost to company image through a clear demonstration of commitment to reducing waste, and therefore commitment to contributing to protecting the environment.